javascript-tutorial/en.javascript.info/1-js/5-data-types/08-json/article.md

   "wife": null
 }
 */
+*/!*
 ```

+The resulting `json` string is a called *JSON-encoded* or *serialized* or *stringified* object.
+We are ready to send it over the wire or put into plain data store.

-The JSON-encoded object has several important differences from the original variant:
+JSON-encoded object has several important differences from the original variant:

 - Strings use double quotes.
 No single quotes or backticks in JSON.
 So `'John'` becomes `"John"`.
 - Object property names are double-quoted also.
 Also obligatory.
 So `age:30` becomes `"age":30`.